 The McLuskey project was their largest custom-home job to date, the supporting documents were highly detailed, and the related Customer Invoices required focused time and attention.

 And then there were the Vendor Purchase Orders.
-It seemed like she spent the majority of her life at work preparing Purchase Orders.
-They were even more labor-intensive and exhaustive than the Invoices.
+She felt like she spent a significant chunk of her workday assembling Purchase Orders.
+They were even more detailed than the Invoices…

 Ah well, she DID love her new job, and it was good to know that she played a vital role in keeping her company’s operations on track…